Scoin0/UsagiBot/README.md

 ### :blue_book: Instruction

 ---
 This version of the bot is targeting Java 8.
-Please have Java 8 or higher installed.
+Please have [Java 8](https://www.java.com/download/ie_manual.jsp) or higher installed.

 1. Download the latest version of [UsagiBot](https://github.com/Scoin0/UsagiBot/releases)
-2. Extract `UsagiBot.jar` to it's own folder
+2. Extract `UsagiBot.jar` to its own folder
 3. Open notepad and create a `start.bat` script.
 You can copy and paste the code from below.
 ```
 java -jar Usagibot.jar